-Consequently, his Afghanistan speech revealed a dramatic, if not reluctant, change of heart.
+His Afghanistan speech revealed a dramatic, if not reluctant, change of heart.
 Trump said that he “share[d] the American people’s frustration” and that his “original instinct was to pull out,” but ultimately he was convinced by his National Security team to keep forces in Afghanistan due to the putative danger of withdrawing.
-“A hasty withdrawal would create a vacuum that terrorists, including ISIS and Al-Qaeda, would instantly fill just as happened before September 11th ,” said Trump.
+“A hasty withdrawal would create a vacuum that terrorists, including ISIS and Al-Qaeda, would instantly fill just as happened before September 11th ,” he said.

 Though he will continue the war, the president looked to distinguish his administration’s Afghanistan strategy from that of his predecessor’s, particularly President Obama’s oft-criticized timetables for withdrawal.
 “Conditions on the ground, not arbitrary timetables, will guide our strategy from now on,” declared Trump.
 This was a welcomed shift for many foreign policy experts.
-Writing for the Council of Foreign Relations, Max Boot lauded the decision saying that Obama’s precursory announcement and dedication to the planned withdrawals “simply encouraged the Taliban to wait them out.”
+Writing for the Council of Foreign Relations, Max Boot lauded the decision saying that Obama’s planned withdrawals “simply encouraged the Taliban to wait them out.”

-Trump’s commitment to a strategy based on “conditions on the ground” is certainly logical, but it doesn’t necessarily lend itself to a clear set of strategic goals.
-It also grants his administration generous amounts of ambiguity when it comes to informing the public about military plans.
-For example, the president refused to discuss troop numbers or specific military activities during his speech.
+Trump’s commitment to a strategy based on “conditions on the ground” seems logical, but it doesn’t necessarily lend itself to a clear set of strategic goals.
+It also grants his administration generous amounts of ambiguity in how it informs the public about military plans.
+In fact, the president chose not discuss troop numbers or specific military activities during his speech.
 However, a few days later, the Pentagon appeared to contradict this move by communicating a “commitment to improve the public’s understanding of America’s military commitment in Afghanistan.”
 The Defense Department subsequently revealed that there were actually around 11,000 US troops engaged in Afghanistan, 2,600 more than was previously reported.
-On September 6, it was announced that an additional 3,500 more troops were heading to Afghanistan bringing the troop level to over 14,000.
+On September 6, it was announced that an additional 3,500 more troops were being deployed, raising the troop level to over 14,000.